imapex-training/rest-api-swagger/README.md

 ### Exercises

-Create a new file called `Makefile` in the root of the project directory.
+Create a new file called `Makefile` in the root of the project directory (e.g. in the folder `rest-api-swagger`).

 In the `Makefile` contents below, notice that there are a few variables that are set at the top in all caps.
 These variable names are mostly taken from the Docker nomenclature for Docker Registries and documentation: